How to unfreeze your credit reports

 Atlanta, GA 30348-5788

-If you choose to manage your credit freeze by mail, you may have to wait up to three days after your request has been received for the change to take effect.
-And you’ll have to include your name, address, SSN, proof of identity and proof of address when you send your form to the address above.
+If you choose to request a credit freeze by mail from any of the three bureaus, you may have to wait up to three days after your request has been received for the change to take effect.
+But if you go online and register your account, you can make real-time changes.